Want to try your hand at data analytics? Here’s our hand-picked selection of the best free online data analytics courses available right now.

 7. Introductory Data Science Courses (Dataquest)

-Lastly, Dataquest.
-Another data-specific course provider, they offer a wide selection of hands-on data science courses.
+Another data-specific course provider, Dataquest offer a wide selection of hands-on data science courses.
 While Dataquest has a monthly subscription model, you can access some of their content for free, including practice problems.

 Helpfully, courses are categorized by career and skill path (and by programming language), helping you target your training.
 However, you will need to pay the subscription for ad-free access or a completion certificate.